woctezuma/playing-with-simpleitk/README.md

 -   Run the [`playing_with_pytorch.ipynb`](playing_with_pytorch.ipynb) notebook.

-Training for 1 epoch with:
+Training was performed with:
 -   a training dataset of 5 images downsampled to 4x4x4mm,
--   no cross-validation (in which case the validation dataset is the same as the training dataset). can take 2m30s, but up to 10m, depending on the machine which you obtained.
+-   no cross-validation (in which case the validation dataset is the same as the training dataset to find the best checkpoint and to decrease the learning rate).

+Training for 1 epoch can require 2m30s, but up to 10m, depending on the machine which you obtained.

 Results obtained after ~ 100 epochs are shown below: